Paris travel guide – About this page

 Bus: There are 64 bus lines on the Paris metro network.
 If you already have your single-use metro/bus ticket, it costs € 1.90 / $ 2.10 USD.
 Otherwise, you will have to buy a ticket on the bus for € 2 ($ 2.20 USD).
 Your ParisVisite pass also works on the bus.

 Tram: There are four tram lines in Paris that navigate the perimeter of the city.
-They work in the same ticketing system like the metro, RER, and bus.
+They work in the same ticketing system as the metro, RER, and bus.

 Shared bicycle: Velib ‘is the public program of public bicycles in Paris.
 As a user, you will pay a flat fee for as many trips per day or per week as you like, and if you bike for less than 30 minutes during a ride, you will not be charged above the subscription fee.